Michigan in the American Civil War: Military contribution

 At the beginning of the Civil War, regiments from Michigan were raised to answer Lincoln's call for men.
 The first volunteers from Michigan were mustered into the Army as the 1st Michigan Infantry on May 1, 1861.
 On May 16, the regiment arrived in Washington; Lincoln was said to have exclaimed "Thank God for Michigan!" upon the troops' arrival.

 Over the course of the war, some 90,000 Michigan men (about 23 percent of the 1860 male population of the state) served in the Union forces.
 This figure includes some 1,600 black soldiers.
-Michigan raised a total of 30 infantry regiments, eleven cavalry regiments, one light artillery regiment, two light batteries, two companies of sharpshooters, and the 1st Michigan Engineers.
+Michigan raised a total of 30 infantry regiments, the 102nd United States Colored Infantry Regiment, formally the 1st Michigan Colored Infantry Regiment, eleven cavalry regiments, three companies in the 2nd Missouri Cavalry Regiment, also known as Merrill’s Horse, one light artillery regiment, two light batteries, the 1st Michigan Sharpshooters Regiment, three other companies of sharpshooters, as well as three companies in the 1st United States Sharpshooters, one in the 2nd United States Sharpshooters, one in the 66th Illinois Infantry Regiment also known as the Western Sharpshooters, an independent sharpshooter battalion, and the 1st Michigan Engineers.
 According to Frederick H. Dyer, a total of 14,753 officers and men from Michigan died during the war, but a "Roll of Honor" prepared upon order of the Michigan Legislature in 1869 contains 14,855 names.

 Among the more celebrated units was the 24th Michigan Volunteer Infantry, which, as a part of the famed Iron Brigade, suffered considerable losses at the Battle of Gettysburg while defending McPherson's Ridge.
 George Armstrong Custer's "Michigan Wolverine" Cavalry effectively battled J.E.B.
 Stuart at Gettysburg on the East Cavalry Field.

 Several Union generals hailed from Michigan, including: Custer, Elon J. Farnsworth, Byron Root Pierce, Orlando Metcalfe Poe, Israel Bush Richardson, and Orlando B. Willcox.
 In a letter to his wife, one Union soldier from Michigan detailed his motivations for fighting for the U.S. in the war, before dying in 1864:

 The more I learn of the cursed institution of slavery, the more I feel willing to endure, for its final destruction ...
 After this war is over, this whole country will undergo a change for the better ...
 Abolishing slavery will dignify labor; that fact of itself will revolutionize everything ...
 Let Christians use all their influence to have justice done to the black man.